USFWS/secas/contacttest.md

 Daniel is based on Cookeville, TN.
 He works on developing and improving data for the Southeast Blueprint, and helps with more technical GIS aspects of user support.
 Contact Daniel at [daniel_adams@fws.gov](mailto:daniel_adams@fws.gov).<br><br><br>

 <img src="https://raw.githubusercontent.com/USFWS/secas/gh-pages/images/BlairTirpak_150p.jpg" align="left" style="padding-right: 20px">**Blair Tirpak, Blueprint GIS Support**<br>
 Blair is based in Atlanta, GA.
-She works on developing and improving data for the Southeast Blueprint, and helps with more technical GIS aspects of user support.
+She works on developing and improving data for the Southeast Blueprint, with a focus on the Gulf Coast.
+She also helps with more technical GIS aspects of user support.
 Contact Blair at [blair_tirpak@fws.gov](mailto:blair_tirpak@fws.gov).<br><br>